SSHRC Exchange

 Description

-The SSHRC Exchange Grant supports knowledge exchange and mobilization activities such as conference travel, workshop/seminar organization, publications, digital resource creation, exhibitions, and other knowledge mobilization activities.
+SSHRC Exchange Grants support knowledge mobilization activities such as workshop/seminar organization, conference travel, publications, digital resource creation, exhibitions, and other knowledge dissemination initiatives.

 Eligibility